Ross Volunteers: Later history

 The unit was dormant during World War II but was reactivated in 1948.
 Among its first public engagements following its reconstitution was to escort Governor of Texas Beauford Jester and General Jonathan Wainwright to that year's Texas A&M vs University of Texas football game; the bearing and discipline of the unit was remarked upon by Wainwright.
 In 1950 the unit was named military escort to the governor of Texas, a role it continues to perform.
 In 1985, the Ross Volunteers were opened to female participation following a federal court order.

 During the state funeral of George H. W. Bush, the Ross Volunteers formed the guard of honor during the removal of the casket from Bush's funeral train upon its arrival in College Station, Texas.

-The Ross Volunteers are the oldest cadet organization in existence at Texas A&M University, though the now defunct Stephen F. Austin Literary Society and the Calliopean Literary Society were founded earlier.
+The Ross Volunteers are the oldest cadet organization in existence at Texas A&M University, though the now defunct Stephen F. Austin Literary Society and the Calliopean Society were founded earlier.
+It has marched in the inaugural parades of Presidents Ronald Reagan (1981), George H. W. Bush (1989), and George W. Bush (2001 and 2005).